cozy/cozy-libs/packages/cozy-intent/readme.md

 ### Parent

 First, we need to provide a React context to our application.
-This requires no configuration at this moment.
+This requires a method object that will be available to all Webview children.

 ```tsx
 import React from 'react'